What the study found

-Why the authors say this matters: The authors conclude that their integrated approach offers a more robust way to quantify fish-kill impacts, expand monitoring capacity, and support more rigorous environmental licensing in the Neotropical region.
+The authors conclude that this integrated approach offers a more robust way to quantify impacts and expand monitoring capacity.
+They also say it can support more rigorous environmental licensing processes in the Neotropical region.

 Key points